-As parents, having your child—now a young adult!—start at university is both rewarding and challenging.
+As parents, having your student start at university is both rewarding and challenging.
 As you know, one of the reasons we have launched this Parents’ Program is to enable you to learn more about their Vic community which will be a significant part of their lives during their time here, as well as once they graduate and join the ranks of the Victoria College alumni, now approaching 40,000 strong!

 At Vic we know that students who fully engage in their educational experience, and who connect early to key services, are those who thrive at university.
 We set the stage for students to build their communities through courses, clubs, participation in student governance, seeking out—or being—peer advisors or mentors, and many other exciting co-curricular and academic opportunities.

-If you have a pressing concern related to personal safety or a health and wellness issue concerning your child, please contact the Office of the Dean of Students directly at 416-585-4494.
+If you have a pressing concern related to personal safety or a health and wellness issue concerning your student, please contact the Office of the Dean of Students directly at 416-585-4494.